github4maninder/Data_Jobs_Analysis/README.md

 - **Job Title Variety:** There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.

 ![Top Paying Roles](assets/1_top_paying_jobs.png)
+*Bar graph visualizing is bulit using Tableau*

-![Top 10 Paying Data Analyst Jobs Tableau Dashboard](assets/viz1Tableau.png) Check out the [Top 10 Paying Data Analyst Jobs](https://public.tableau.com/app/profile/pop.epi/viz/Top10PayingDataAnalystJobs/Dashboard1) on Tableau Public for more insights.
+![Top 10 Paying Data Analyst Jobs Tableau Dashboard](assets/viz1Tableau.png) *View of the dashboard on Tableau website*
+Check out the [Top 10 Paying Data Analyst Jobs](https://public.tableau.com/app/profile/pop.epi/viz/Top10PayingDataAnalystJobs/Dashboard1) dashboard on Tableau Public for more insights.

 ### 2. Skills for Top Paying Jobs
 To understand what skills are required for the top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.